knative/client/.github/pull-request-template.md

 Fixes #

 <!--
-Please add an entrty to CHANGELOG.adoc file, too, as part of your Pull Request.
+Please add an entry to CHANGELOG.adoc file, too, as part of your Pull Request.

 In the following cases, add a short description of PR to the unreleased section in CHANGELOG.adoc: